akka/akka-persistence-cassandra/docs/src/main/paradox/events-by-tag.md

 * Periodically: By default 250ms.
 To prevent eventsByTag queries being too out of date.
 * When a starting a new timebucket, which translates to a new partition in Cassandra, the events for the old timebucket are written.

 ## How it works

+The following section describes more about how the events by tag query work, it is not required knowledge for using it.

 A separate table is maintained for events by tag queries to that is written to in batches.